|

 a personal representative who is charged with the duty and granted the power

+to administer the assets of the estate.
 There as several types of estate under Tennessee law.

 These include but are not limited to